elisangan/elisangan.github.io/Ngan-Elisa_Shapes-of-Buddha.md

 ## K-Means Analysis & Verification

-Part of the reason why the K-means algorithm was used for classifying these figures was because the number of common Buddha poses is assumed to be known at three: 1) standing, 2) sitting, and 3) reclining.
+The reason why the K-means algorithm was used for classifying these figures was because the number of common Buddha poses is assumed to be known at three: 1) standing, 2) sitting, and 3) reclining.
-When K equaled 3, all three poses were successfully grouped together, with the one reclining Buddha in its own cluster 2.
-123 sitting sculptures were assigned to cluster 0, and 168 sculptures were assigned to cluster 1.
+When K was set to 3 and the model applied, all three poses were successfully grouped together.
+There were 123 sitting sculptures were assigned to cluster 0, and 168 standing sculptures assigned to cluster 1.
+There was only one reclining Buddha in its own cluster 2.
+The density of the points in each cluster illustrates the iconographic consistency of these poses.
+In order to verify the results more closely, a new plot was created to plot the figures in each cluster in order of their position along the x-axis as the aspect ratios if the figure extent got wider.
-As cluster 1 containing standing sculptures moved across the x-axis and aspect ratios got wider, more sitting figures started to be included, demonstrating that the intent of `cog_y` and the vertical weight distribution was working exactly as intended.
+When the three cluster analysis was unpacked, when cluster 1 containing the standing sculptures moved across the x-axis and aspect ratios got wider, more sitting figures started to be included, demonstrating that the intent of `cog_y` and the vertical weight distribution was working exactly as intended.

 <img width="7200" height="2400" alt="6_K-Means-Comparisons-1" src="https://github.com/user-attachments/assets/3200a0b3-5c8b-4ae6-8844-95b66729007d" />
 <img width="7200" height="1125" alt="8_K3_cluster_rows" src="https://github.com/user-attachments/assets/dbce681c-c443-4a99-9ae8-3734ab05e86b" /><p>

-Increasing cluster size successfully resulted in clusters with more nuance in shapes.
+Increasing cluster size  resulted in clusters with more nuance in shapes.
 Shown below are sculpture assignments at different values for k.
-Nuanced but clear differences in shapes are visible between groups illustrating the success of the features engineered for this k-means classification.
+The nuanced but clear differences in shapes that can be observed between groups illustrates the success of the features engineered for this k-means classification.
+While each artifact was undoubtedbly unique, different canonical shapes still emerged as different numbers of clusters were initialized.
+Although the initial pose classification goals were to identify the three poses, as K increased beyond three, new patterns emerged that provided more insights about the dataset.
+For example, when more clusters are added, it became clear that sometimes the Buddha sits on the ground, his silouhette creating a sharp equilateral triangle , but at other times the Buddha sits on a slightly sloping pedestal, his silouhette with the pedestal creating a more vertical isoceles triangle.
+Sometimes individual legs can clearly be seen; othertimes there is the rectangular box created by a flowing robe.

 <img width="7200" height="4800" alt="6_K-Means-Comparisons-2" src="https://github.com/user-attachments/assets/e16f1d55-d9c2-486f-8a69-9ad5dc9f3e34" />
 <img width="7200" height="2250" alt="8_K6_cluster_rows" src="https://github.com/user-attachments/assets/961f176b-c38e-41c0-bfe8-c2c424517c1e" />